 For four seasons, Bowen played “Carol Vessey,” the dream girl of former classmate-turned-lawyer Ed Stevens on the charming NBC series ED.
 Bowen then joined James Spader and William Shatner for two seasons on ABC's hit series Boston Legal.
 Other television credits include a recurring role as Matthew Fox's wife on the hit ABC series Lost and a guest star arc as a cheese shop owner who seduces a younger man on the darkly-comedic Showtime series Weeds.

-On the big screen, Bowen can be seen in LIFE OF THE PARTY with Melissa McCarthy and appeared in the hit comedy Horrible Bosses opposite Jason Bateman, Jason Sudeikis and Charlie Day.
-She lent her vocal talents to the role of the rambunctious “Lil’ Dipper” in the animated feature Planes: Fire and Rescue.
+On the big screen, Bowen can be seen in Mixtape, The Fallout, Life of the Party, and Horrible Bosses among others.
+She lent her vocal talents to Planes: Fire and Rescue, DuckTales, Tangled, and soon you'll hear her in Hailey's On It!
 Her previous film credits include Multiplicity with Michael Keaton, Crazy on the Outside with Tim Allen and the modern comedy classic Happy Gilmore opposite Adam Sandler.

 Bowen currently serves on the board of directors for Baby2Baby, a charity which supplies families in need with essential baby gear and clothing for their children.
 She has also lent her time and support to the charitable efforts of Stand Up 2 Cancer, Maxwell House and March of Dimes, as well as Step Up Women's Network and P.S.
 Arts.